Elgato: Video lights

 The Key Light and the Key Light Air are two models of video lights produced by Elgato.
 The Key Light Air is a lower budget, less powerful version of the Key Light.
 The Key Light has a maximum brightness of 2800 Lumens, while the Key Light Air is half as bright at 1400 Lumens.

 Elgato also offers the Ring Light, which differs from the Key Light in that it is circular rather than rectangular, and features physical controls, while the Key Light and Key Light Air are controlled via app.

 Microphones

-In June 2020, Elgato announced their expansion into microphones with the introduction of the Wave:1 and Wave:3.
+In June 2020, Elgato announced its expansion into microphones with the introduction of the Wave:1 and Wave:3.
 Both are USB microphones and were developed in partnership with Lewitt Audio.
-In September 2022, they released their first XLR microphone, called Wave DX, once again in cooperation with Lewitt Audio.
-In April 2024, Elgato introduced their new Neo line which included a microphone, the Wave Neo.
+In September 2022, it released its first XLR microphone, called Wave DX, once again in cooperation with Lewitt Audio.
+In April 2024, Elgato introduced its new Neo line which included a microphone, the Wave Neo.